Sunset overlooking the Li River near Guilin, China

 Visiting China in October

-The majority of October is perfect for travelling, with widespread mild temperatures and little rain.
-However, it is worth avoiding the first week of October, as it is a national holiday.
+The majority of October is perfect for travelling through China, with widespread mild temperatures and little rain.
+It’s worth avoiding the first week of the month, however, as it’s a national holiday and sees intense levels of domestic travel.

 Visiting China in November